-First of a two-semester capstone design sequence, integrating various design / analysis methods presented in CE courses, and also to providing students with design experiences required to be successful and productive engineering team members.
-Topics include: effective verbal, written and technical communication, including report and construction document/plan preparation; design project planning, coordination and quality control; engineering ethics; importance of and preparation for professional registration; awareness of public policy and related legal issues; local, global and historic perspectives of civil engineering by introducing case studies of successful civil engineering projects and design/construction failures while improving communication skills.
+First of a two-semester capstone design sequence, integrating various design / analysis method presented in CE courses, and also to providing students with design experiences required to be successful and productive engineering team members.
+Topics include: effective verbal, written and technical communication, including report and construction document/plan preparation; design project planning, coordination and quality control; engineering ethics; importance of and preparation for professional registration; awareness of public policy and related legal issue; local, global and historic perspectives of civil engineering by introducing case studies of successful civil engineering projects and design/ construction failures while improving communication skills.
 Working professionals will be brought in for presentations discussing important contemporary issues.
 The process culminates in an initial conceptual design and team organization for the design project.
 Prerequisites: CE 323, CE 330, CE350, CE 360, and CE 385.
-However, CE 323, and CE 385 may be taken as co-requisites in the fall senior year.
+CE 323, CE 385 may be taken as co-requisites in the fall senior year.
+A minimum grade of C- is required for all prerequisites.